keithrbennett/keithrbennett.github.io/blog/_posts/2019-09-24-automate-the-little-things-too.md

 def play_file(filespec)
-  # If you have mplayer problems, remove the redirection ("2> /dev/null") to see errors
+  # If you have mplayer problems, remove the redirection ("2> /dev/null")
+  # to see any errors.
   `mplayer #{filespec} 2> /dev/null`
 end